-This speech brought home to the F.-L. P. leaders the impossible position they were in.
+This speech brought home to the FLP leaders the impossible position they were in.
 They asked time to caucus, and the Convention adjourned to give them the necessary opportunity.
 At 8:30 o'clock that night they brought in their answer to Ruthenberg's proposal.
-It was the first document they had submitted to the Convention.
+It was the first document they had submitted to the

+Convention.
 With its reading came the great revelation.
-No wonder the F.-L. P. leaders had hesitated so long in presenting their program.
-It was the plan of the most chauvinistic element in the F.-L. P. It proposed to affiliate all the groups present to the existing F.-L. P. on an autonomous basis, with the exception of the revolutionary elements (in this case chiefly the W. P.) which were to be excluded.
-Consider the contradiction of this.
-At the Cleveland Conference for Progressive Political Action the F.-L. P. delegation voted to seat the W. P. delegates; then they invited them to attend the F.-L. P. Convention; and when the W. P. accepted the invitation in good faith, the F.-L. P. proposed to unseat them upon exactly the same legalistic grounds as those urged against them by Johnston in Cleveland.
-Let us quote here one paragraph of the F.-L. P. proposal:
+No wonder the FLP leaders had hesitated so long in presenting their program.
+It was the plan of the most chauvinistic element in the FLP.
+It proposed to affiliate all the groups present to the existing FLP on an autonomy basis, with the exception of the revolutionary elements (in this case chiefly the WP), which were to be excluded.
+Consider the contradiction in this.
+At the Cleveland Conference for Progressive Political Action [Dec.
+11-12, 1922] the FLP delegation voted to seat the WP delegates; then they invited them to attend the FLP Convention; and when the WP accepted the invitation in good faith, the FLP proposed to unseat them upon exactly the same legalistic grounds as those urged against them by Johnston in Cleveland.
+Let us quote here one paragraph of the FLP proposal:

-We feel, however, that it would be suicide for us and the various organizations seeking together with us the unification on the political field of all of the forces with the same object in view for which we are striving, to undertake to bring into such affiliation any organization which advocates other than lawful means to bring about political changes or is affiliated with or which accepts the leadership of either national or international political organizations whose propaganda and doctrines advocate the overthrow of the government of the United States by other than legal and constitutional methods, such as the Third International.
+We feel, however, that it would be suicide for us and the various organizations seeking together with us the unification on the political field of all the forces with the same object in view for which we are striving, to undertake to bring into such affiliation any organization which advocates other than lawful means to bring about political changes or is affiliated with or which accepts the leadership of either national or international political organizations whose propaganda and doctrines advocate the overthrown of the government of the United States by other than legal and constitutional methods, such as the Third International.

 The Convention made short work of this belated program by laying it on the table.
-Then organizations; E. Backus, Non-Partisan League it adopted the Organization Committee's report of California; Anna M. Brady, Non-Partisan almost unanimously.
-After that the National Executive Committee was elected and the Convention adjourned.
+Then it adopted the Organization Committee's report almost unanimously.
+After than the National Executive Committee was elected and the Convention adjourned.
 The Federated Farmer-Labor Party was born.

-The Fight Ahead
+The Fight Ahead.

 The advent of the Federated Farmer-Labor Party marks an epoch in American labor history.
 A mass party, led by militants, embodying the vital idea of a united political organization of workers and farmers, and operating in the midst of the present industrial and agricultural discontent, it is full of dynamic possibilities.
-Capitalistic interests realize this full well, and have Hoebel, Wisc.
-Women's Progressive Associaalready launched into a vicious journalistic attack upon it.
+Capitalistic interests realize this full well, and have already launched into a vicious journalistic attack upon it.
 In this work of destruction they are ably aided by reactionary labor sheets of every shade.
 Lies about the convention are being broadcasted wholesale.

 For one thing there is the myth about the Communists packing and capturing the Convention.
-The fact is the W. P. elements were very much in a minority.
+The fact is the WP elements were very much in a minority.
 Their strength was not in their numbers but in their program.
 They wanted a federated party and they fought consistently for it.
 The Convention, also wanting a federated party, followed their lead from first to last, as it recognized they were the outstanding group with a constructive plan.
 The whole affair was striking proof of the vital fact that American workers will follow revolutionary leaders, even as their forbears did in 1886, once these leaders participate in the mass organizations and supply them with practical proposals.